craftercms/docs/source/by-role/developer/common/working-with-sass.rst

 -------

 Let's take a look at an example of a project that uses Sass.
-We will be using a project created using the **Wordify Blueprint** named **MYPROJECT** from the Marketplace.
+We will be using a project created using the **Wordify Blueprint** named **myproject** from the Marketplace.
 For this example, we'll change the color of the social links on the top bar from white to yellow.

 .. image:: /_static/images/developer/working-with-sass-wordify-bp.webp